breezeight/nicola_blog/docs/dev/ansible.md

 If nothing notifies a handler, it will not run.
 Regardless of how many tasks notify a handler, it will run only once, after all of the tasks complete in a particular play.

-As of Ansible 2.2, handlers can also “listen” to generic topics, and tasks can notify those topics as follows:
+As of Ansible 2.2, handlers can also "listen" to generic topics, and tasks can notify those topics as follows:

 ## Ansible Pull \-\> Git {#ansible-pull-->-git}